Open-EO/openeo-python-client/docs/data_access.rst

 Data reduction
 ##############

-The purpose of the filters in load_collection is to reduce the amount of data that is loaded by the backend.
+The purpose of the filters in load_collection is to reduce the amount of data that is loaded by the back-end.
 We recommend doing this, especially when experimenting with a script, as this can dramatically increase the response time for your calls.
 Gradually increasing the amount of data processed is recommended when tests on smaller areas are successfull.